13 Coolest Tokyo Neighborhoods (my go-to spots as a local)

 Tokyo has so many beautiful areas and unforgettable corners to explore.
 Vibey cafes, manicured parks and vintage shops dot the corners of the trendiest spots — you just need to know where to look!

-I’ve been living in and visiting Tokyo since 2017.
-And after many trips to this city, these are my go-to spots.
+I’ve been living in and visiting Japan since 2017.
+And after many trips to its capital city, these are my go-to spots.
 This is my curated list of the absolute coolest Tokyo neighborhoods.

 If you’re in Tokyo, this is where you want to go.